DevShah3007/Dice-Game/README.md

 Head over to the page below, and refresh the page to see who won that battle- you or your counter!
 Thank me later. https://devshah3007.github.io/Dice-Game/

+Heheheh!!
+Refresh it again and again unless you win!